Star Citizen Video Game Launches $27,000 Players' Pack - Slashdot

 Buy a server and pay a programmer to code game server software, at least.

-Everybody's got problems (Score:3)
+Everybody's got problems (Score:5, Interesting)

 That's individual freedom for you.
 We each get to decide how our personal property is used.